ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-A> The `W` notation is short for "witness".
-This syntax will be much simpler in
-A> Scala 2.13, which has support for *literal types*:
-A>
 A> Notasi `W` merupakan kependekan dari *witness*.
 Sintaksis ini akan jauh lebih
 A> sederhana pada Scala 2.13 yang mendukung *tipe literal*.
 A>